raphaelameaume/lemonade-helpers/README.md

 Useful to prevent click on links while keeping the default behaviour (opening in a new tab) if a key is pressed simultaneously.

 ### style(element, property, value)
 Shorthand for `element.style[property] = value`.
-Improve readability while styling different elements at the same time.
+I found it to improve readability while styling multiple elements at the same time.

 ### styles(element, props)
 Assign multiple property/value pairs at the same time.